ScanMountGoat/ssbh_editor/README.md

 ## Building
 Prebuilt binaries are only provided for Windows at this time.
 Users on Linux or MacOS will need to compile from source.
 With the Rust toolchain installed, run `cargo build --release`.
 Include the provided `presets.json` with the compiled executable.

+## Useful Tools
+SSBH Editor is designed for editing existing models from imports or in game.
+For other steps of the mod creation process, see the tools linked below.
+- [Switch-Toolbox](https://github.com/KillzXGaming/Switch-Toolbox) - application that can create and edit Nutexb files (Windows only)
+- [Smash Ultimate Blender](https://github.com/ssbucarlos/smash-ultimate-blender) - addon for Blender for importing and exporting models and animations.
+- [ssbh_data_json](https://github.com/ultimate-research/ssbh_lib) - command line tool to convert SSBH files to JSON for editing in a text editor

 ## Credits
 - [egui](https://github.com/emilk/egui) - user interface